|About Us News Resources Login Become a member Help Search|

 “Imagine that I hear that from you,” Linhir returned sarcastically, though a smile brightened his eyes.
 “I see you have at last taken a turn for the better.
 I dare say it is about time.
 I disliked having a thundercloud for a brother.”

-“You have not been exactly the essence of felicity yourself,” Thranduil insisted as they amiably tipped their glasses to one another.
+“You have not exactly been the essence of felicity yourself,” Thranduil insisted as they amiably tipped their glasses to one another.
 All was an attempt to make light of what they no longer had the heart to lament.
-Their tears were spent long ago.
 But that was the way of Middle-earth: recover, rebuild, move on.
-There was nothing to be gained by dwelling forever in the past or bewailing the inevitable, for what was done was done.
+There was nothing to be gained by forever dwelling on the past or bewailing the inevitable, for what was done was done.
 “Where are the others?”

 “They did not offer their assistance?”
 Thranduil asked, a bit incensed by such inconsiderate behavior from his adopted sisters.